 No. Please see above.

 I opened an exam enrollment window via FINRA.org in error.
-May I received a refund?
+May I receive a refund?

 No. The instructions state examination fees are non-refundable and non-transferable to either another individual or another examination for the same individual.